A Bayesian information criterion for singular models: Background

-Here, $P(Y_n\,|\,\hat\pi_i,\model_i)$ is the maximum of the likelihood function, and $O_p(1)$ stands for a remainder that is bounded in probability, i.e., uniformly tight as the sample size $n$ grows.
-The first two terms on the right-hand side of (\ref{eq:bic}) are functions of the data $Y_n$ and the model $\model_i$ alone and may thus be used as a model score or proxy for the logarithm of the marginal likelihood.
+Here, $P(\mathbf{Y}_n\,|\,\hat\pi_i,\model_i)$ is the maximum of the likelihood function, and $O_p(1)$ stands for a sequence of remainder terms that is bounded in probability.
+The first two terms on the right-hand side of (\ref{eq:bic}) can be evaluated in statistical practice and may be used as a model score or a proxy for the logarithm of the marginal likelihood.
+The resulting \emph{Bayesian} or \emph{Schwarz's information criterion} for model $\model_i$ is